New jack swing: Golden age

 "Exclusivity" by Damian Dame charted as number-one R&B single, spending two weeks at the top position, a position also achieved by the Rude Boys with their song "Are You Lonely For Me".

-In 1992, Michael Jackson's single "Remember the Time" placed at number 3 on the Billboard Hot 100, number 2 on the Hot Dance Music/Club, and number 1 in the Hot R&B/Hip-Hop category.
+In 1992, Michael Jackson's singles "Remember the Time" and "In the Closet" placed in the top 10 on the Billboard Hot 100, the top 2 in the Hot Dance Music/Club category, and reached number 1 in the Hot R&B/Hip-Hop category.
+"Jam" also reached the top 5 in Hot Dance Music/Club and Hot R&B/Hip-Hop.
 Joe Public's single "Live and Learn" hit number 4 on the U.S. Billboard Hot 100, number 3 on Billboard′s Hot R&B/Hip-Hop chart and becoming the group's most successful single.
 In 1993 Teddy Riley's new group Blackstreet got new jack swing hit "Baby Be Mine".
 Chuckii Booker scored a number 1 R&B hit with his song "Games".
 That same year, "She's Got That Vibe" by R. Kelly and Public Announcement reached the number 7 position on the R&B charts.
 "Weak" by SWV (Sisters With Voices) hit the number one spot on both the US top 100 and the R&B charts.
 In 1993: "Don't Walk Away" by Jade made it to number 4 and number 3 in the US top 100 and R&B charts, respectively.
 The New Jack R&B group II D Extreme scored a hit in 1993 with their New Jack ballad "Cry No More".
 TLC's debut album, Ooooooohhh...
 On the TLC Tip (1992) had several hits, including "What About Your Friends", "Ain't 2 Proud 2 Beg" and "Baby-Baby-Baby".

 In 1995, Montell Jordan had a number one new jack swing hit, in "This is How We Do It", which after its release saw the popularity of the genre decline.
 As hip hop culture became increasingly ubiquitous, the pop-crossover approach and perceived artifice of new jack swing began to lose its appeal with young urban listeners.
-Even the creator of the New Jack Swing, Teddy Riley, made his sound evolve with his second supergroup BLACKStreet, with their 1994’s eponymous first album.
-A sound he sometimes called “Heavy R&B” in interviews.
+Even the creator of the New Jack Swing, Teddy Riley, made his sound evolve with his second supergroup BLACKStreet, with their 1994's eponymous first album.
+A sound he sometimes called "Heavy R&B" in interviews.

 The last hit single to use the classic new jack swing sound was Michael Jackson's "Blood on the Dance Floor", released in 1997.